Founders of daycare centre for kids with critical illnesses jointly named ST Singaporean of the Year 2023

 They have each been doing something exceptional for a long while, some of them for many years, he added.

-Most of us, as fellow Singaporeans, would not be able to make quite the same extraordinary contributions that they have easily, he said.
+Most of us, as fellow Singaporeans, would not be able to easily make quite the same extraordinary contributions that they have, he said.

-“But it is the inner motivation that drives them on, the inner light that we can each find in ourselves and to bring alive in our own ways.”
+“But it is the inner motivation that drives them on, the inner light that we can each find in ourselves and bring alive in our own ways.”

 Organised by The Straits Times and presented by UBS Singapore, the Singaporean of the Year award is given each year to a Singaporean individual or group that has made significant contributions to society through achievements, or by going beyond the call of duty to selflessly improve the lives of others in the community.